HL7/cql/input/pages/02-authorsguide.md

     and Patient.gender in Common."Female Administrative Sex"

 define "SexuallyActive":
-  exists (Common"ConditionsIndicatingSexualActivity")
+  exists (Common."ConditionsIndicatingSexualActivity")
-  or exists (Common"LaboratoryTestsIndicatingSexualActivity")
+  or exists (Common."LaboratoryTestsIndicatingSexualActivity")

 define "NoScreening":
-  not exists (Common"ResultsPresentForChlamydiaScreening" S
+  not exists (Common."ResultsPresentForChlamydiaScreening" S
     where S.issued during Interval[Today() - 1 years, Today()])
-  and not exists ([ProcedureRequest: Common"Chlamydia Screening"] R
+  and not exists ([ServiceRequest: Common."Chlamydia Screening"] R
     where R.orderedOn same day or after Today()

 define "NeedScreening": Patient16To23AndFemale and SexuallyActive and NoScreening